2010 United States motorcycle Grand Prix

 The 2010 United States motorcycle Grand Prix was the ninth round of the 2010 Grand Prix motorcycle racing season.
-It took place on the weekend of July 23–25, 2010 at Laguna Seca.
+It took place on the weekend of July 23–25, 2010 at Mazda Raceway Laguna Seca.
 Only the MotoGP class raced at Laguna Seca.

 MotoGP classification

 Championship standings after the race (MotoGP)

 Below are the standings for the top five riders and constructors after round nine has concluded.